lsarecz/learning-library/oci-library/qloudable/Deploying_OCI_Streaming_service/Deploying_OCI_Streaming_service.md

 5. Connecting to a compute instance: https://docs.us-phoenix-1.oraclecloud.com/Content/Compute/Tasks/accessinginstance.htm

-## Sign in to OCI Console and create compute instance
+## Sign in to OCI Console and create your own compartment

 **Note:** OCI UI is being updated thus some screenshots in the instructions might be different than actual UI

 1. Sign in using your SSO account to the oraseemeaceeociworkshop tenant.

+2. From OCI servies menu, Click **Identity** under **Compartments**

+3. Click on **Create Compartment** button

+4. Give a name to your compartment and select **Workshops** as the parent compartment.
+You will use this compartment throughout this training.

+5. Click **Create Compartment**.

+## Create compute instance within your own compartment

+1. From OCI servies menu, Click **Instances** under **Compute**

-2. Select the Budapest compartment (within Workshops compartment) from drop down menu on left part of the screen
+2. Select the compartment you just created (within Workshops compartment) from drop down menu on left part of the screen

-3. From OCI servies menu, Click **Instances** under **Compute**
+3. Click **Create Instance**.

-4. Click Create Instance.
 Fill out the dialog box:

 - **Name:** Enter a name